ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 ## 4.0 Assumptions

 * Target value and predictive value are well correlated
-* Target value and register based auxiliary value, if required, are well correlated
+* Target value and auxiliary value, if required, are well correlated
 * Thresholds set are a good indication of whether a value should be corrected
 * The method can only observe and satisfy one fixed relationship at a time (i.e., only one set of components and total)